socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 ### Step 7: Improve and Evolve Service Design
 <!-- summarize purpose, input and output of step -->

-In this phase, we can optimize message sizes and exchange frequency (and then update API description and architectural decision log accordingly):
+In this phase, we may want to optimize message sizes and exchange frequency (updating API description and architectural decision log accordingly):

 * Decide to add [Pagination](https://microservice-api-patterns.org/patterns/structure/compositeRepresentations/Pagination) to product search.
 * Decide to introduce a [Wish List](https://microservice-api-patterns.org/patterns/quality/dataTransferParsimony/WishList) to product search.